-This project employs five individual sensors: middle Camera 0, left Camera 1, right Camera 2, middle Kinect 0 and top Kinect 1.
+This project employs five individual sensors: left Camera 1, middle Camera 2, right Camera 3, middle Kinect 1 and top Kinect 2.
 An example configuration of the sensing system is shown in Figure 1.
 More detailed information about the hardware was documented in D4.1.

-Figure 1 Example configuration of the sensing system
+Figure 1: Example configuration of the sensing system

 To effectively fuse multi-model data, a coordinate transformation module, which can transfer data from different sensor coordinate systems to a global world coordinate system, is proposed.
 By doing so, users can also directly collect and use the sensory data captured in the global world coordinate system.
-The center of the world coordinate system is located at the base of middle Kinect 0.
-The vertical axis is defined as y direction and the desk plane is defined as the plane of axis x and axis z.
+The center of the world coordinate system is located at the base of middle Kinect 1.
+The vertical axis is defined as y-direction and the desk plane is defined as the plane of axis x and axis z.
 In the following part of this session, we will introduce the methods to capture the calibration data and how to calibrate the system.

-2.2.
+2.1.
 Kinect-Camera Coordinate Transform